-Here's an excerpt from an interview I did with my longtime friend, Noah Kagan.
-He's the one who called me out on my number one goal.
+Here's an excerpt from an interview I did with my longtime friend Noah Kagan.
+He's the one who called me to the mat.

-Noah is a master at helping people (and himself) get laser-focused on achieving their goals.
+Noah is a master at helping people (and himself) get laser-focused on their goals.
 Pay special attention at 3:53 where he talks about the strategy that has made him the most successful, financially and otherwise.